- Find a Business

 The CSS Neuse was a Confederate Ironclad that was used in the Kinston, NC area during the Civil War.
 The ship was built at White Hall (now Seen Springs, NC) in 1862 and was completed in Kinston in 1864.
 The Gunboat was involved in the Battle of Wyse.
 The CSS Neuse Civil War Interpretive Center showcases the State’s largest historic artifact.
 The remains of the CSS Neuse and the associated artifacts were relocated to a fully enclosed and climate controlled facility.
 Currently the remains of the CSS Neuse are on display with a ghosting above it, exhibits with artifacts, and an orientation video.

-Located in Lenoir County, Kinston, North Carolina is a historic city with an intriguing past, a vibrant present and an exciting future.
+One trip just isn’t enough.
+That’s why families and history lovers continue to come back to Kinston and Lenoir County, NC for vacations full of fun, education and inspiration.
+Kinston offers an intriguing past, a vibrant present and an exciting future.
 Visit Kinston soon, and let us captivate you with our Southern charm.
 Civil War buffs can find plenty to explore in Kinston and Lenoir County as you visit the First Battle of Kinston and Battle of Wyse Fork battlefields.
 For nature lovers, Kinston is an ideal location with plenty of parks, waterways and recreational spaces.

 The Kinston-Lenoir County Chamber of Commerce has been serving Kinston and Lenoir County since 1911.
 The Chamber acts as a voice and advocate for the community regarding economic, community and government issues and represents Kinston and Lenoir County as a great place to live, work and play.